cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     __Source__.
 To create huge tasks please use ``shared`` server directory (choose ``Share`` option in the dialog).

+    __Flip images__.
+All selected files will be turned around 180.

+    __Z-Order__.
+Defines the order on drawn polygons.
+Check the box for enable layered dislaying.

     __Overlap Size__.
 Use this option to make overlapped segments.
 The option makes tracks continuous from one segment into another.
 Use it for interpolation mode.

     __Segment size__.
-Use this option to divide huge dataset on several segments.
+Use this option to divide huge dataset by a few less size segments.

     __Image Quality__.
 Use this option to specify quality of uploaded images.
 The option makes it faster to load high-quality datasets.
 Use the value from ``1`` (completely compressed images) to ``95`` (almost not compressed images).